SFU-CMPT-201/lecture-notes/11-ipc.md

 ## POSIX Message Queues

-* A message queue is similar to a FIFO, but it is typically used to send a structured data (a *message*), e.g., `struct` or `union`, rather than a byte stream.
+* A message queue is similar to a FIFO, but it is typically used to send structured data (a *message*), e.g., `struct` or `union`, rather than a byte stream.
     * `man 7 mq_overview` details this.
 * There are 5 important functions.